lstate/X-SPELLS-V2/README.md

 **Riccardo Guidotti**, University of Pisa, Italy, riccardo.guidotti@unipi.it \
 **Salvatore Ruggieri**, University of Pisa, Italy, salvatore.ruggieri@unipi.it

 We present XSPELLS, a model-agnostic local approach for explain-ing the decisions black box models for sentiment classification of short texts.
 The explanations provided consist of a set of exemplar sentences and a set of counter-exemplar sentences.
 The former are examples classified by the blackbox with the same label as the text to explain.
 The latter are examples classified with a different label (a form of counter-factuals).
 Both are close in meaning to the text to explain, and both are meaningful sentences – albeit they aresynthetically generated.
 XSPELLS generates neighbors of the text to explain ina latent space using Variational Autoencoders for encoding text and decodinglatent instances.
-A decision tree is learned from randomly generated neighbors,and used to drive the selection of the exemplars and counter-exemplars.
-Moreover, diversity of counter-exemplars is modeled as an optimization problem,solved by a greedy algorithm with theoretical  guarantee.
-We report experiments on three datasets showing that XSPELLS outperforms the well-known LIME method in terms of quality of explanations, fidelity, diversity, and use-fulness, and that is comparable to it in terms of stability.
+A decision tree is learned from randomly generated neighbors, and used to drive the selection of the exemplars and counter-exemplars.
+Moreover, diversity of counter-exemplars is modeled as an optimization problem, solved by a greedy algorithm with theoretical guarantee.
+We report experiments on three datasets showing that XSPELLS outperforms the well-known LIME method in terms of quality of explanations, fidelity, diversity, and usefulness, and that is comparable to it in terms of stability.

 ## Comments